Broxton Bridge registration is open!

 On the registration form, you will see an item related to participant information being shared with AERC and USEF.
 Because this is also an FEI event, USEF may request this information to ensure SafeSport compliance.
 This information will not be used for any marketing purposes.

-In the event there is a Force Majeure, act of God, and the ride must be cancelled or you cannot get there, the ride will refund all but $50 per ride to cover the non-recoverable costs of sanctioning, food and prizes.
+In the event there is a Force Majeure, act of God, and the ride must be cancelled, the ride will refund all but $50 per ride to cover the non-recoverable costs of sanctioning, food and prizes.

 Now handled by Gerhard online registration through the Broxton website.
 See details in the camping section! https://www.campspot.com/book/broxton-bridge-campgrounds

-Link: https://www.broxtonbridge.com/rv-park then click on camping registration.
+Link: https://www.campspot.com/book/broxton-bridge-campgrounds.
 You may choose what type of camping and pay online.
-You are REQUESTING a campsite but there is no guarantee as outlined above.
-If you have any issues with CAMPING registration only, please contact Gerhard Varn, cell: 803-824-9651 or by email: gerhard@broxtonbridge.com
+You are REQUESTING a campsite but there is no guarantee as outlined above although certain sites can be reserved now.
+If you have any issues with CAMPING registration or need to cancel, please contact Gerhard Varn, cell: 803-824-9651 or by email: gerhard@broxtonbridge.com

 Electric hookups are available for an additional nightly fee, the front row has water/electric and some of the back row has water, electric and sewer.
 Primitive camping is available also.
 Ride camp opens at 9 AM on Thursday.
 All 100 milers get the best locations on campsites!
 Campsites are assigned in the order of the date registration received with payment before the late date, although we try to honor requests for camping together.
 Broxton has a cancellation period for refunds of payment for their campsites and panels.
 See their website for details.

 Plenty of hookups available for a daily fee in front or back rows.
 Horse corral panels are available for a nightly fee.
 There are a few covered corrals, and they tend to go fast.
 If you reserve a set of corrals and your plans change, Broxton has a cancellation time period of one week as they have delivered them and could have sold them to another rider.
 There are numerous water spigots for horse water for the crew area and water tanks in the primitive areas.
 Great showers and bathrooms are included with camping.
 The pavilion is the base for ride meetings, dinner & awards.
-Ice and WIFI passes are available for purchase at the Broxton Office Trailer.
+Ice is available for purchase at the Broxton Office Trailer.
+Wifi is now included with camping

 All vet checks in camp.
 Water is available on trail approximately every 4 miles.